OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Recruit Citizens

-You can share your referral link with your friends and bring them into the game to receive 250 Points + 31 Donator Days + 2 Special Items there are also merits associated with this
+You can share your referral link with your friends and bring them into the game to receive 250 Points + 31 Donator Days + 2 Special Items for every 10 levels they gain. there are also merits associated with this.

 ![](https://i.imgur.com/41kCkVo.png)